djeada/Kaggle-House-Prices/README.md

 # Kaggle House Prices
 Exemplary solution to Kaggle's Data Science competition: House Prices - Advanced Regression Techniques.

+This is a regression problem in which we forecast the prices of houses depending on certain information about them (such as size).

 ![Capture](https://storage.googleapis.com/kaggle-competitions/kaggle/5407/media/housesbanner.png)

 ## Introduction